Karl von Gareis

 Karl Heinrich Franz von Gareis (24 April 1844 in Bamberg - 15 January 1923 in Munich) was a German legal scholar and Old Catholic writer.

-He studied law at the universities of Munich, Heidelberg and Würzburg, obtaining his habilitation for private law at Würzburg in 1870.
-In 1873 he became a law professor at the University of Bern, specializing in private law.
-Later on, he served as professor at the universities of Giessen (from 1875), Königsberg (from 1888) and Munich (from 1902).
-From 1878 to 1881 he was a member of the National Liberal Party in the German Reichstag.
+He studied law at the Ludwig-Maximilians-Universität München, Heidelberg University, and the University of Würzburg, obtaining his habilitation for private law at the University of Würzburg in 1870.
+In 1873, he became a law professor at the University of Bern, specializing in private law.
+Later on, he served as professor at the University of Giessen (from 1875), the University of Königsberg (from 1888), and the Ludwig-Maximilians-Universität München (from 1902).
+From 1878 to 1881, he was a member of the National Liberal Party in the German Reichstag.

-Since 2009 the "Carl-Gareis-Preis" is awarded by the University of Bayreuth Faculty of Law and Economics for outstanding dissertations in the field of legal history or intellectual property.
+Since 2009, the "Carl-Gareis-Preis" is awarded by the University of Bayreuth's Faculty of Law and Economics for outstanding dissertations in the field of legal history or intellectual property.

 Published works

 In 1887 he published a monograph on concepts and methods in legal science, Enzyclopädie und Methodologie der Rechtswissenschaft: Einleitung in die Rechtswissenschaft, whose third edition 1905 was translated into English by Albert Kocourek, with an introduction by Roscoe Pound, as Introduction to the Science of Law: Systematic Survey of the Law and Principles of Legal Study (1911, reissued 1968).

 Other principal writings by Gareis are: